-- a.
-For FY26: align SIP process as part of budget cycle to ensure SIP activities are identifiable and funded in the budget. - b.
+a.
+For FY26: align SIP process as part of budget cycle to ensure SIP activities are identifiable and funded in the budget.
+Ensure that the PSB budget reflects each school's priorities and goals as described in their SIP, such as improving student outcomes, enhancing teacher development, or expanding extracurricular programs.
+All spending should support the broader mission of the school, be tracked against goals, and regularly measured/reported.

+- b.
 Continuing in FY26: Return to prior practice of holding reserve funds for a limited number of staff.
-This can be done over multiple years to lessen the impact of any one year.
+This can be done over multiple years to lessen the impact of any one year. - c.
+By FY26: Because of the importance of the strategic plan in driving all decisions, dashboards should be developed that will allow stakeholders to track the plan's progress.